 Ski Systems: Start with the most essential ingredient: your ski gear.
 Every skier in your family should have their own oversized boot bag, even the kids for ski clothing and accessories.
 See our Ski Packing Checklist.

 Packing for your Ski Condo

-You will want specifics on the accommodations you have reserved for your family ski vacation to plan what supplies and food you should bring.
+Get the details on your accommodations for your family ski vacation then plan what supplies and food to bring.
 If you lodge condo-style, you can eat and drink “in” after a tiring day on the trails.
-I am convinced that for the extra money of renting a condo versus a hotel room, you will save that and more from going out in the evening with tired kids to restaurants “at the mountain”.
+I am convinced that for the extra money of renting a condo versus a hotel room, you will save that and more from going out in the evening with tired kids to ski resort restaurants.

 When your lodging includes a kitchen, you can pack breakfast foods & coffee, as well as après ski munchies, beverages, and dinner.
 Keep in mind these condos are usually “fully equipped” but not fully stocked (this verbiage has misled more than a few travelers) so you need to bring everything from butter, milk, spices, salt and pepper to whatever gourmet delights you have in mind!
 Having a bag of items ready in Zip-Lock Baggies is my savior; spices, coffee, laundry detergent (can be used for hand-wash emergencies, if there is no washer/dryer).

 If you are driving to your ski destination, shop at home to avoid spending precious leisure time in a remote, overpriced grocery store.